Jewish Groups Keynote Speakers

 Enron’s former CFO will make observations about how the ambiguity and complexity of laws and regulations breeds opportunity for problematic decisions and will discuss what questions corporate directors and management should ask in order to ensure that their companies not only follow the rules, but uphold the principles behind them.

-Bruce Feiler is one of America’s most popular voices on contemporary life.
-He writes the popular “This Life” column in the Sunday New York Times and is the author of six consecutive New York Times best-sellers, including The Council of Dads.
+Bruce is one of America’s most popular voices on contemporary life.
+He is the author of six consecutive NYT best-sellers, including The Council of Dads and his 2020 release, LIFE IS IN THE TRANSITIONS: Mastering Change at Any Age

 Monica Lewinsky is a social activist, a global public speaker, a contributing editor to Vanity Fair and a consultant.
 She advocates for a safer social media environment and addresses such topics as digital resilience, reputation, privacy, cultivating compassion, overcoming shame and equality.